01 - 02 October

 Admission is free, with the museum open Tuesday to Sunday – 10am to 5pm.
 The Royal Albert Memorial Museum & Art Gallery is a brief ten-minute walk from our Exeter hotel.

-Admission costs £6 for adults and £4 for children, opening times are dependent on time of the year and day of the week, so it’s worth checking before you go.
-The entrance to the Exeter Underground passages is just a five-minute walk from Jurys Inn.
+Tickets are £6 for adults and £4 for under 18s, and opening times depend on the time of year.
+You can find the entrance to the Exeter Underground Passages just a five-minute walk from Jurys Inn.

 Red Coat Guided Tours